Wired Monkey Oat Flour Muffins

 7. Sprinkle each muffin top with a few additional chocolate chips.

 8. Bake 25-30 minutes until a cake tester just barely comes out clean.
-Let your muffins cool completely on a rack before removing them from the muffin tin.
+Let the muffins cool completely on a rack before removing them from the muffin tin.

 9. After cooling the muffins completely, store them in a tightly-sealed container in the fridge.